schadenfred/proscrypt-koans/README.md

 ## koan 1.7: Docker

 Developers work with other developers, and thus their code must run on other machines.
-One way to make this less frustrating is to standardize the operating system and environment our application runs in using a set of tools called Docker.
-When you do:
+Docker is basically like that movie 'Inception' except instead of dreams inside of dreams, it gives you machines inside of machines.
+Install it.
+When you can do:

 `$ docker --version`